martinfuchs/DepthKit/README.md

 ![ RGBDToolkit](http://rgbdtoolkit.com/images/productshot_2.jpg)

-**Software suite for experimenting with cinematic language of depth imaging.**
+**Software for experimenting with cinematic language of depth imaging.**

 **Version 005 for Mac OS X and Windows Released on April 16th 2013**

+The RGBDToolkit is an experiment in a possible future of film making, where photographic data captured in 3-dimensions will allow for deciding camera angles after the fact, combining the languages of photography and data visualization.
+This hybrid computer graphics and video would allow for a storytelling medium at once imaginary and photo real.
+The RGBDToolkit is a software work flow for augmenting high definition video with 3D scans from a depth sensor, such as an Xbox Kinect, to create a hybrid video and computer graphics.
+First a recording application allows you to calibrate a high definition video camera to the depth sensor, allowing their data streams to be merged.
+Secondly a visualization application allows for viewing the combined footage and applying different 3D rendering styles, camera moves, and exporting sequences.

+This software is a science fiction, a seed of a potential future functional just to the point of allowing a community, you, to share in imagining the possibilities.

 ## Projects
-Curious what this is all about?
-Check out some project created using the toolkit
+Curious what this looks like?
+Check out some project created using the toolkit:

  * [RGBD Tumblr](http://rgbd.tumblr.com/)
  * [RGBD Vimeo Channel](https://vimeo.com/album/2024049)

 ## Background
-RGBDToolkit is an ongoing labor of love:
+RGBDToolkit is an ongoing labor of love by the main developers:

 * [James George](http://www.jamesgeorge.org), developer
 * [Alexander Porter](http://www.alexanderporter.net), experimental photographer
 * [Jonathan Minard](http://www.deepspeedmedia.com), documentarian
 * [Mike Heavers](http://mikeheavers.com/), web & design
-* [Jack Armitage], documentation and tutorial videos
+* Jack Armitage, documentation and tutorial videos

 Development has been assisted by the expertise, guidance and advice of [Elliot Woods](http://www.kimchiandchips.com) and [Kyle McDonald](http://www.kylemcdonald.com)